-In the next installment of Drift’s "Price Action Concepts 101" series, we’ll dive into orderblocks.
-For those who missed our first piece on Fair Value Gaps (FVGs), catch up by reading about FVGs here.
+In the next installment of Drift’s "Price Action Concepts 101" series, let's dive into orderblocks.
+For those who missed the first piece on Fair Value Gaps (FVGs), catch up by reading about FVGs here.
 This series aims to equip aspiring price action traders with the latest trading concepts and fundamentals to begin implementing these strategies on Drift.

 Orderblocks